nanvel/blog/2017/11/trading.md

         Crypto
         Trading
 created: 2017-11-16T14:08
-modified: 2021-10-09T16:53
+modified: 2021-10-16T15:39
 place: Phuket, Thailand
 comments: true

 # Trading

 !!! warning "Disclaimer"
-    The information provided on this page is just personal notes, and it does not constitute investment advice, financial advice, trading advice, or any other sort of advice and you should not treat any of the provided content as such.
+    The information provided on this page does not constitute investment advice, financial advice, trading advice, or any other sort of advice and you should not treat any of the provided content as such.
     You understand that you are using any and all information available here at your own risk.

 > The market does not run on chance or luck.